 How GOAT:Hack Works

-- Apply here!
+- Applications closed.
 You’ll receive an invitation with specific event details.
-Applications extended to March 22, 2019.

 - Sign up for the GOAT Forum and post your project and recruit more team members there.